Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 The deeper lesson: decide your delivery guarantee before you write any code.
 At-least-once, at-most-once, and effectively-once require fundamentally different implementations.
 Effectively-once (idempotent consumers + transactional producers) is the hardest — and the one most teams think they don’t need until they do.

-Lesson 2: Partition Count Is a Decision You Will Regret (Or Thank Yourself For) in 18 Months
+Lesson 2: Partition Count Is the Decision You’ll Regret (Or Thank Yourself For) in 18 Months

 Kafka does not let you easily decrease partitions.
 Increasing partitions mid-stream disrupts key-based ordering guarantees.
-This makes the initial partition count one of the most consequential — and most under-thought — choices in any Kafka deployment.
+This makes partition count one of the most consequential and most under-thought choices in any Kafka deployment.

 Rules I follow:

 • Start with max expected consumer parallelism, then add 20%.
-If you plan to run 12 consumer instances, start with 15 partitions, not 12.
+If you plan to run 12 consumer instances, start with 15 partitions.

 • Never set partitions below the planned consumer count.
-Idle consumers waste memory and thread pool slots without adding throughput.
+Idle consumers waste memory without adding throughput.

 In a healthcare claims pipeline I built, we started with 6 partitions on an EDI 837 ingest topic.
 Twelve months later, claim volume tripled.
-We needed 18 consumer instances for throughput but were capped at 6 due to partition count.
-The migration to 24 partitions took three weeks of carefully managed dual-read/write infrastructure.
+We needed 18 consumer instances but were capped at 6.
+The migration took three weeks.
 Starting at 24 would have cost nothing.

 Lesson 3: Schema Registry Is a First-Class Citizen, Not an Afterthought

 I have seen teams run Kafka for months with raw JSON strings, no schema enforcement, and no contract between producers and consumers.
 Then one producer silently renames a field.
 Three downstream consumers break.
-The incident spans six hours.
-The post-mortem says we need better documentation.
+Six-hour incident.
+Post-mortem says “we need better documentation.”

-What they actually need is Schema Registry with subject compatibility rules enforced at produce time.
-Confluent Schema Registry with Avro or Protobuf schemas gives you:
+What they actually need is Schema Registry with subject compatibility rules enforced at produce time:

 spring: